ldixon11/ffrm.github.io/get_involved.markdown

       </div>

       <p class="text-center lead mb-4">
-        Join other OSeMOSYS practitioners by becoming part of our Discourse community—a dedicated online space for collaboration, learning, and sharing.
+        Join other FFRM practitioners by becoming part of our Discourse community—a dedicated online space for collaboration, learning, and sharing.
       </p>

       <!-- Centered platform benefits -->